Memory Card Recording

 Parameter Type Description

-videoPath NSString The file path to save video records as MP4 files that are suffixed with .mp4.
+videoPath NSString The file path to save the downloaded video that must include the .mp4 suffix.

-progress Block The callback of the download progress indicated by an integer.
-Valid values: 0 to 100.
+progress Block The download progress callback, with parameters ranging from 0 to 100.

-Due to the limited file retrieval capability of IPCs, the video footage to be downloaded must belong to a video clip.
-The start time (timeRange.loc) and end time (timeRange.loc+timeRange.len) of the target video footage fall within the period of a video clip.
+Smart cameras have limitations in retrieving playback video files, so the range and starting point for video downloads must be within a specific video clip.
+The start time (timeRange.loc) and end time (timeRange.loc+timeRange.len) of the target video must fall within the time range of two specific video clips.

 API description